 Coronavirus Disease 2019 (COVID-19) Resources for Businesses, Consumers and Employees

-Today, in the wake of COVID 19, we find our business community facing unprecedented situations.
+During COVID 19, we find our business community facing unprecedented situations.
 In these times, it’s even more important that we lean in to support each other, shop local, and support our local community organizations.
 With so many changing conditions around us, we want to be sure that you are informed about our operations and events, and that you have access to the latest resources and tips to continue supporting your business.
 Most importantly, we’re hoping that you will share feedback on the impact COVID 19 is having on your business.

 Please respond to our survey here.